UBC-MOAD/moad_tools/docs/pkg_development.rst

 Setting up an isolated development environment using `Conda`_ is recommended.
-Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called :kbd:`moad-tools` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below:
+Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called ``moad-tools`` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below: